Azure Key Vault vs CyberArk: Comparison to Know

 CyberArk Cons

-• While still being a great asset for enterprise, price consideration of Cyberark is its primary disadvantage.
+- While still a great asset for enterprise, the price consideration of Cyberark is its primary disadvantage.

-• For a non-enterprise user, CyberArk user Behavior Analytics tools may be a bit complex, making it difficult for individuals.
+- CyberArk user Behavior Analytics tools may be a bit complex for a non-enterprise user, making it difficult for individuals.

-• Both tools are used for managing secrets, keys, and sensitive information, but they have some differences that make one different from the other, hence building their separate user base.
+- Both tools are used for managing secrets, keys, and sensitive information, but they have some differences that make one different, hence building their separate user base.

 Major Differences between the Azure Key Vault and CyberArk